jackiey99/AlgorithmCoding/README.md

 ## Recursion
 * [Leetcode 1611.
 Minimum One Bit Operations to Make Integers Zero](https://leetcode.com/problems/minimum-one-bit-operations-to-make-integers-zero//)\[[Solution](leetcode/1611_minimum_one_bit_operations_to_make_ingeters_zero.py)\]: find patterns of recursion.
 Another solution is to realize that this to find the order of the number in the gray code sequence
+* [Leetcode 297.
+Serialize and Deserialize Binary Tree](https://leetcode.com/problems/serialize-and-deserialize-binary-tree/)\[[Solution](leetcode/297_serialize_and_deserialize_binary_tree.py)\]: besides bfs, pre-order traversal can also be used to serialize/deserialize binary tree in a recursive fashion.
+Be sure to know both approaches.